Price comparison from over 24,000 stores worldwide

 Dashlane has also added a simple VPN for secure Wi-Fi hotspot connections.
 After an intital setup, you just click VPN from the menu, choose a servier location from more than 20 countries, and select Connect.
 Though any VPN can impact the speed of your internet connection, I didn’t notice any slow down in my usage.
 VPN protection is only available with paid premium accounts.

 At this point Dashlane’s capabilities have caught up with LastPass, so the only significant differentiator is how much you have to spend to unlock each tool’s full capabilities.
-Dashlane’s slightly higher premium may be the deciding factor for many.
+Dashlane’s higher premium may be the deciding factor for many.
 But if the extra expense isn’t a concern, Dashlane is a top-shelf password manager.